json-derulo/angular-ecmascript-intl/README.md

 ## Feature Roadmap

 * Performance: Prepare Intl.* object with default options, only construct new object when necessary
-* Limit options to only what is allowed by Intl API
 * List pipe
 * Relative time pipe
 * Migration Schematics for usages of Angular pipes